changberg/bggn213_github/JCW_112224_UnixBasics_Class16/JCW_112224_UnixBasics_Class16.md

 `less` is a command to see text files. press `q` to exit

 to download stuff from web, use `curl` command. `0-` means download. use this like `curl -0 [url]`

 to unzip: `gunzip [file]` to untar: `tar -xvf [file]`

-files that are highlighted in green in "bin" folders are executables!
+files that are highlighted in green in “bin” folders are executables!

 `$PATH` install software anywhere! as long as you can set up path you can use the software.